John Wesley Hardin

-John Wesley Hardin (May 26, 1853 – August 19, 1895) was an American Old West outlaw, gunfighter, and controversial folk icon.
+John Wesley Hardin (May 26, 1853 – August 19, 1895) was an American Old West outlaw, gunfighter, lawyer and controversial folk icon.
 Hardin often got into trouble with the law from an early age.
 He killed his first man at the age of 15, claiming he did so in self-defense.

-Pursued by lawmen for most of his life, in 1877 at the age of 23, he was sentenced to 24 years in prison for murder.
+Pursued by lawmen for most of his life, in 1877, at the age of 23, he was sentenced to 24 years in prison for murder.
 At the time of sentencing, Hardin claimed to have killed 42 men, while contemporary newspaper accounts attributed 27 deaths to him.
+The actual number, while unknown, is believed to be in excess of twenty, possibly higher.
 While in prison, Hardin studied law and wrote an autobiography.
 He was well known for exaggerating or fabricating stories about his life and claimed credit for many killings that cannot be corroborated.

 Within a year of his 1894 release from prison, Hardin was killed by John Selman in an El Paso saloon.

 Early life

-Hardin was born in 1853 near Bonham, Texas, to James "Gip" Hardin, a Methodist preacher and circuit rider, and Mary Elizabeth Dixson.
+Hardin was born in 1853 near Bonham, Texas, to James Gibson "Gip" Hardin, a Methodist preacher and circuit rider, and Mary Elizabeth Dixson.
 He was named after John Wesley, the founder of the Methodist denomination of the Christian church.

 In his autobiography, Hardin described his mother as "blond, highly cultured ... [while] charity predominated in her disposition."
 Hardin's father traveled over much of central Texas on his preaching circuit until he settled his family in Sumpter, Trinity County, Texas, in 1859.
 There, Hardin's father established and taught at the school that John Hardin and his siblings attended.
 Hardin was the second surviving son of ten children.
 The Hardins were Southerners and politically prominent.
-His great-grandfather was North Carolina provincial Congressman Colonel Joseph Hardin the father of Congressman Martin D. Hardin of Kentucky and father of Congressman John J. Hardin; relatives included Congressman Benjamin Hardin and Colonel John Hardin of Virginia.
+His great-grandfather was North Carolina provincial Congressman Colonel Joseph Hardin, the cousin of Senator Martin D. Hardin of Kentucky and father of Congressman John J. Hardin; relatives included Congressman Benjamin Hardin, Revolutionary war Colonel John Hardin of Virginia, and opposing Civil war Generals Martin Davis Hardin and Benjamin Hardin Helm.

-In 1862, at age nine, Hardin tried to run away from home and join the Confederate army.
+At the outbreak of Civil War, Hardin's father was elected a Confederate Captain; In 1862, at age nine, Hardin tried to run away from home and join the Confederate army.

 Trouble at school

-In 1867 while attending his father's school, Hardin was taunted by another student, Charles Sloter.
+In 1867, while attending his father's school, Hardin was taunted by another student, Charles Sloter.
 Sloter accused Hardin of being the author of graffiti on the schoolhouse wall that insulted a girl in his class.
 Hardin denied writing the poetry, claiming in turn that Sloter was the author.
 Sloter charged at Hardin with a knife, but Hardin stabbed him with his own knife, almost killing him.
 Hardin was nearly expelled over the incident.